 Things to Consider

-- Larger dogs will need more than one chew per day.
+- Dogs over 26 pounds will require more than one chew per serving.

 Another pumpkin powerhouse, this fiber powder is very easy to use.
 Just mix it with water and create a delicious (and healthy!) pumpkin puree.
 This is a nice alternative to buying canned pumpkin.
 It has a longer shelf life and can be used as needed, where canned pumpkin will need to be tossed soon after opening.
 This formula contains only three organic ingredients and will help to combat diarrhea and loose stools.